nechamab/sentiment_analysis/README.md

 # Sentiment Analysis: Real-time Insight into Public Sentiment on Social Media Platforms

+We need to in real time, accurately label customer perception on our product or platform.
+Sentiment Analysis allows us, given a topic, to measure how favorable attitudes are towards a certain product.

 ## Business Problem and Understanding

+Challenge: Lack of Real-time Insight into Public Sentiment on Social Media Platforms

 Customer Perception: Understanding how our target audience feels about our brand, products, or events is crucial for informed decision-making and strategic planning.